Sorry, but Free Will has to die - (and it's death is the elephant in the room).

 In a profound way, we have yet to ask ‘what does this genetic-centric worldview mean’ in a coherent and comprehensive fashion; we are still labouring under outdated egalitarian assumptions in our philosophical and intellectual life – Free Will being the most central outdated philosophical assumption.
 If the genetic revolution is taken for what it is, our perception and interpretation of events would be radically transformed, our policy decisions revolutionised and our orientation in life more focused, guided - (and perhaps that’s the ultimate fear?)

 In many ways, I think the acceptance of Free Will Scepticism on a personal and collective level is liberating.
-Those philosophers or academics that kvetch and fear-monger about such an acceptance over fears of individual and societal passivity are misguided and have a very limited understanding of human nature.
-There is no evidence that it leads to individual or collective fatalism.
-Incidentally, while not an argument, these are the same people who make apocalyptically charged statements about Brexit, Race, Gender, Trump or Nationalism.
+Those philosophers or academics that kvetch and fear-monger about such an acceptance of determinism over fears of individual and societal passivity are misguided, and demonstrate a very limited and narrow understanding of human nature.
+There is, for instance, no evidence that it leads to individual or collective fatalism.
+(Incidentally, while not an argument, these are the same people who make apocalyptically charged statements about Brexit, Race, Gender, Trump or Nationalism.).
 That is, they have a preconceived way of interpreting the world that relies on Free Will and an erroneous conceptualization of the individual – one that fetishizes denial of racial, gender and individual differences while arguing that we are all equal and endowed with the ability ‘’to be anything we want to be.’’
 That is, Free Will is fetishized as an ideal (as if Free Will is an ultimate good).